shenae/blessed-draft/README.md

 Day 9: Monday  | Presentation During Science Fair

 ### Technologies Being Used:
-For this project, I will be using Ruby on Rails, React, and a Twitter API.
+For this project, I will be using Ruby on Rails and React.

-Implementation Problems: Making the API and having a keyword search option are the main issues.
+*Implementation Problems:* Making the API and having a keyword search option are the main issues.

-Explanation to Solve the Problems:  The API will be created using the Twitter gem.
+*Explanation to Solve the Problems:*  The API will be created using the Twitter gem.

 ### Entity Relationship Diagram (ERD)
 https://github.com/shenae/blessed-be-the-pantsuit/blob/master/BlessedBeThePantsuitERD.png

 ### MVP
     *  Twitter API
 	*  Keyword Search/Submit
 	*  Favorite

 ### Post MVP
     *  Twitter bot

 ### Wireframes
 - https://wireframe.cc/w9fdtN - Example tweet page